 \begin{proposition-intro} Let $S$ be a normal projective surface, $D$ a big divisor on $S$, and $\Y:S\supset C\supset \{p\}$ an admissible flag.
 Let $\mu$ be the maximal real number such that $D-\mu C$ is pseudo-effective, and let $D-\mu C=P + N$ be the Zariski decomposition of $D-\mu C$.

-The intersection matrix of $C$ and of the irreducible components of $N$ determine all possible slopes of sides of $\Delta_{\Y}(D)$, and for each possible slope, the length of the corresponding side is determined by the intersection numbers of $D$ with these curves (where we understand that if this length is zero then no side with that slope exists).
+The intersection matrix of $C$ and of the irreducible components of $N$ determine all possible slopes of sides of $\Delta_{\Y}(D)$.
+For a fixed $D$ and $C$, in the set of all big divisors $D'$ such that the negative part $N'$ of the Zariski decomposition of $D'-\mu_{D'}C$ has the same support as $N$, and for each possible slope, the length of the corresponding side is a function of the intersection numbers of $D'$ with these curves (where we understand that if this length is zero then no side with that slope exists).

 Moreover, the lower sides are related to connected components of $N$ passing through $p$ whereas the upper sides are related to connected components of $N$ intersecting $C$ at other points. \end{proposition-intro}